-The economic concept of opportunity costs is the most fundamental issue of economics as a social science that explains the decision-making and behavior of economic subjects.
-Economics subjects are private households, firms and the government as a public household.
-While explaining opportunity cost, focus on the question: why do people choose to do, consume or even spend time and resources on what they do?
+The economic concept of opportunity costs is the most fundamental issue of economics as a social science.
+It explains the decision-making and behavior of economic subjects.
+Economic subjects are private households, firms, and the government as a public household.
+While explaining the economic concept of opportunity costs, focus on the question: why do people choose to do, consume, or even spend time and resources on what they do?
 How do you make your choices and decisions?

 Opportunity costs are defined as costs incurred by a forgone alternative (opportunity).
 A foregone opportunity can either be the opportunity to incur costs, the opportunity to gain revenues, earn profits or cause losses.
 Economic subjects constantly get involved in decision-making processes, where choices have to be made.
 Take the following examples:

-- Example 1: non-monetary opportunity costs – the reason why a student would visit high school (an institution of education) is determined by the opportunity cost incurred if the student would not visit the school e.g. the impression of the parents about their daughter or son.
-Such opportunity cost are not measurable in monetary units
+- Example 1: non-monetary opportunity costs – the reason why a student would attend high school (an institution of education) is determined by the opportunity cost incurred if the student would not attend the school e.g. the impression of the parents about their daughter or son.
+Such opportunity cost are not measurable in monetary units.

 - Examples 2: mental accounting – whenever you act or choose not to act in certain manner, you are weighing alternative options and therefore intrinsically accounting for cost that would be incurred by alternative mode of behavior.